wgeraghty/connect-vanity-numbers/docs/README.md

     See Bootstrapping at https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html

 ## Build Lambda Layer
-  AWS JavaScript SDK V3 is not included in Lambda, a custom layer must be built for it:
+  AWS JavaScript SDK V3 is not included in Lambda, a custom layer must be built for it.
+To build `src/resources/lambda-layer/package.zip` run:
   * `cd lambda-layer`
   * `./build.sh`